maelschuler/maelschuler.github.io/README.md

 ## Investing History
 My investing story began with the advent of COVID-19 in the United States in early 2020.
 I remember watching CNBC for the first time, captivated by the news anchors nervously justifying the big red graphs pointing downwards.
 While I knew nothing about investing then, I created and funded my first brokerage account with $600.

 As a 16-year-old learning to invest through the internet, I inevitably began with a shaky foundation.
 After dabbling unsuccessfully in various short-term trading strategies for about 18 months, I purchased a copy of the _Little Book of Common Sense Investing_ by John C. Bogle.
-My focus later shifted to long-term and simpler strategies, exercising time-tested methods such as dollar-cost averaging with much more success.
+My focus later shifted to long-term and simpler strategies with much more success.

 Today, I pursue my passion for investments primarily through research, both in and out of a "research setting."
 During the summer of 2024, I worked as a financial research assistant at Rice University, utilizing SQL to extract financial data from Compustat and Wharton's WRDS database.
 We used this data combined with a synthetic control methodology to create synthetic firms and record the statistical significance of the results.
 On my own, I most enjoy researching and picking apart macroeconomic data, applying what I learn to evaluate the state of the broader US stock market.
 I intend to use my skills and experience to pursue a career in finance, consulting, actuarial sciences, or a related quantitative field.